Coast of Manado - North Sulawesi

 Just in front of this resort you find a sandy bottom which slopes down to 25m and more.
 Scattered around

-are rocky outcrops with Corals and Sponges.
 Currents are normally mild, but can be a bit stronger depending on the tide.

 Lumba-Lumba house reef - [6]

 The dive site is around the jetty and consists of black sand and small Corals.
 Mandarin fish, Ghost Pipefish, Lobsters and quite a lot of Nudibranchs are found here.
-The notorious Blue ringed and Mimic Octopus have been spotted on this site.
+The notorious Blue-ringed and Mimic octopus have been spotted on this site.

 Critter circus - [7]